lynl7130/homepage/content/authors/admin/_index.md

 I am a PhD student in CS at Brown University, a member of [Brown Visual Computing Group](https://visual.cs.brown.edu/).
 I am very fortunate to have Professor [James Tompkin](https://jamestompkin.com/) as my advisor.
 My research interests mainly lie in computer vison and scene understanding.

-Prior to that, I received my Master in Computer Sciene from Columbia University, advised by Professor [Shih-Fu Chang](https://www.ee.columbia.edu/~sfchang/) and Professor [Shuran Song](https://www.cs.columbia.edu/~shurans/).
+Prior to that, I received my Master in Computer Science from Columbia University, advised by Professor [Shih-Fu Chang](https://www.ee.columbia.edu/~sfchang/) and Professor [Shuran Song](https://www.cs.columbia.edu/~shurans/).
 I completed my Bachelor in Computer Science at Fudan University.

 Learn more about me from my [CV](files/CV_Yiqing%20Liang.pdf).